bitpusher2k/ExcelMacros/README.md

 * HideEmptyColumns - Hides all columns with data only in the first row (which is assumed to be the header row).
 * HideGuidColumns - Hide all columns with a GUID in the second row (the first is assumed to be the header).
 Be sure to enable "Microsoft VBScript Regular Expression 5.5" under "Tools" > "References..." for this to work.
 * SplitDateAndTimeToNewColumns - If a column containing *date* *space* *time* is selected: creates two new columns to the right, copies *date* into the first, and copies *time* into the second.
+* HighlightCellsWithSelectedValue - Highlights all cells which contains the value in the currently selected cell.
+Can then use filter by color to limit view to highlighted entries.
 * HighlightRowsWithSelectedValue - Highlights all lines that have a cell which contains the value in the currently selected cell.
 Can then use filter by color to limit view to highlighted entries.
 Separate macros for yellow/green/red highlighting included.
 * BlankIfError - Surround formulas in all selected cells with =IFERROR(,"").
 * ConvertSelectedToValues - Converts formulas in selected cells to values.